 Many organizations evolve their missions over time.
 But too many don’t formalize that transformation.

-This is the “big idea” behind the messaging in your appeals and other communications.
-So, it better be complete, accurate, and insightful.
+Think of this as the “big idea” behind the messaging in all your appeals and other communications.
+It should be complete, accurate, and insightful.

 We use a simple exercise when working with nonprofits on refining their mission: State your nonprofit’s mission without using any of the words in your mission statement.

-This exercise forces the nonprofit to break things down and explain what the organization is trying to accomplish and how it will happen, in plain English.
+This exercise forces fundraisers to break things down and explain what the organization is trying to accomplish and how it will happen in simpler terms.

-Boiling down your nonprofit’s mission to the core will make your organization’s purpose clearer and more digestible for your audience while providing your organization with a stronger foundation for future messaging!
+Breaking your nonprofit’s mission to the core will make your purpose clearer and more digestible for your audience and provides your organization with a stronger foundation for building future messages!

 Appeals have one goal, secure a donation.
-Any other information about your ongoing projects or upcoming events should be removed.
-Similarly, donor surveys, newsletters, and thank you notes should stay on focus and avoid monetary asks.
+Any other information about your ongoing projects or upcoming events should be left out.
+Similarly, donor surveys, newsletters, and thank you notes should stay focused and avoid monetary asks.

 No two donors are the same.
 And a message that resonates well with one segment of your donor base may not be as impactful for others.
-It’s important to know your audience and make sure your nonprofit’s message feels relevant for each individual.
+Knowing your audience and ensuring your nonprofit’s message feels relevant for everyone is key.

-Personalization should go much further than simply including a recipient’s name in an email subject or an outer envelope.
-You can use data to create variable and versioned content that increases the relevancy of your message with specific groups.
+Effective personalization goes much further than including a recipient’s name in an email subject or on an outer envelope.

 For example, organizations with a membership base can reach out with different messages for members and non-members.
 An independent school reaching out to alumni can include a picture of each recipient’s graduating class.
 An animal shelter can send different messages to donors who are cat or dog owners.

 Each of these examples tells donors you’re speaking with them directly.
-Versioned and variable content will make your message more memorable by making it closer to home for each recipient.
+You can make your nonprofit’s message more memorable by using your data to bring it closer to home for each recipient.

 Let’s say you take all the advice above to improve your nonprofit’s message.
-Hopefully, you keep detailed records about conversion rates, average gift size, and other important fundraising metrics for each touch point.
+However, you fail to keep detailed records about conversion rates, average gift size, and other important fundraising metrics for each touch point.

-Because you will need strong data to improve your nonprofit’s message with an analytical approach.
+You will need strong data to improve your nonprofit’s message with an analytical approach.
 So, keep track of how well each communication achieves the desired results when you implement the strategies we shared here.